 We’ve put together a list of things of what to do in a car accident in order to protect your legal rights and make sure your insurance claim gets paid without too much delay.

 What To Do Immediately After A Car Accident

 - Stop the car immediately, no matter how minor you think the accident is.

 - Turn the hazard lights on to alert other road users to your stationary presence.

 - Check for any injuries to yourself or your passengers in the car accident.
-If anyone is seriously injured, the first priority is to call an ambulance.
+If anyone is injured, the first priority is to call an ambulance.
 Even if the injuries don’t seem that bad, whiplash, like other injuries, can sometimes take hours or even days to develop symptoms, even if the initial injury didn’t seem severe.

-- If none of the occupants of your car are seriously injured, get out of the car when safe to do so and take stock of the situation.
+- If none of the occupants of your car is seriously injured, get out of the car when safe to do so and take stock of the situation.